 Shell Exploration NZ Ltd also holds water discharge permit 6176-1 to cover the discharge of waste drilling fluids, produced water and stormwater from hydrocarbon exploration and production operations by deepwell injection at the Lower Otaraoa Road Wellsite.
-This permit was issued by the Taranaki Regional Council on 23 May 2003 under Section 87(e) of the Resource Management Act.
+This permit was issued by the Taranaki Regional Council on 23 May 2003 under Section 87(e) of the RMA.
 Changes were made to the conditions of the permit on 10 January 2005 and 9 June 2005.
 It was transferred to SENZL on 14 March 2006 and is due to expire on 1 June 2033.
+A change to special condition 5 was requested by SENZL and made on 9 August 2013 to move the due date for annual reporting from May to August.